BirminghamRealTime/WW2Incident/ideas.md

 ## Examine cycle counter data (when available)
 * Particularly to look at modal shift (and locations) on the Monday morning

+## Freight
+* Showed it to head of transportation.
+Wants to know if we have anything on freight